PawelGerr/Thinktecture.Runtime.Extensions/README.md

 // unknownCategory.isValid -> false
 ```

-* No special handling is required as soon as the key is serializable to json
+* No special handling is required for json (de)serialization as soon as the key is json-serializable

 ```
 // "Fruits"